All our reports include an on-site summary followed by a typewritten report with photos and illustrations for when words aren’t enough.

 Have they been members of building professions - like architects and engineers?

 Holding a builders license, or being a member of an industry association, does not, in itself, qualify somebody to carry out pre-purchase building inspections.
+Some builders licenses are highly restricted, having nothing whatsoever to do with inspections.
+Membership of the main industry associations, HIA and Master Builders, is open to most people, irrespective of their ability to inspect and report on building matters.

 Our building and pest inspector is an experienced building professional with over 30 years working around Adelaide, including 15 years 'on-the-tools' building, restoring and renovating for himself and others.
 He is an expert in local buildings and understands local conditions and methods.
 With a degree in Architecture, he still talks plain English.